 In reaction turbines, the static pressure of the working medium in front of the rotor is higher than that behind it.
 In pure reaction turbines with a degree of reaction of one, the entire pressure energy in the rotor is converted to kinetic energy.
 This compressed-air driven experimental unit can be used to understand turbines powered by steam or water.

 HM 272 is a single-stage, pure reaction turbine with a horizontal shaft.
 The rotor of the turbine has four outlet nozzles and is installed in a transparent housing.
 The air flows radially through the rotor and expands and accelerates as it exits through the outlet nozzles.
 The exiting air flow drives the turbine rotor according to the reaction principle.
-A band brake is used to apply a load to the turbine.
+An eddy current brake is used to apply a load to the turbine.